deNBI/simpleVMWorkshop/part1.md

 3. In the image section, please click on the *Research Environments* tab and select the **TheiaIDE-ubuntu1804** image.
    ![](./figures/theiaImage.png)
-4. Select the Conda tab and select the following tools for installation:
+4. Select the Conda tab and choose the following tools for installation via Conda:
    * ncbi-genome-download
    * mash
    * csvtk